 Is Your Data Safe?
-The Hidden Dangers of AI Security - YaNoticias
+The Hidden Dangers of AI Security - YANoticias

 Ethical Challenges

 Beyond technical vulnerabilities, AI presents ethical challenges.
 There’s a risk that algorithms trained on biased data could produce unfair or harmful outcomes.
-This concern has led the Federal Trade Commission (FTC) to call for greater transparency and bias-free AI systems.
+This concern has led the Competition and Markets Authority (CMA) to call for greater transparency and bias-free AI systems.
 Companies are urged to adhere to ethical guidelines that prevent unintended discrimination.

 Emerging Security Strategies